 The administrator in the PT office will register new DPT students.
 ECU does not mail paper bills to student's permanent home address.
 Students and their authorized users will receive email notifications from firstname.lastname@example.org to their Outlook Live student email when a new billing statement is available for review online.
 If fees are not paid by deadline, the classes will be canceled until payment is received.

 The Department of Physical Therapy affiliates with approximately 225 hospitals, clinics, and facilities.
 The majority of clinical education sites are in North Carolina with about one-third of the facilities outside North Carolina.
 Students are assigned to clinical affiliation sites using APTA Student/Site Computer Assisted Matching Program (S/SCAMP).
 Students are assigned to clinical affiliations for a total of 32 weeks of full time clinical experience.
 Entry-level skills and knowledge needed in the general practice of physical therapy are obtained through working in a variety of settings and with patients of all ages and clinical conditions.
 Students are not permitted to set up their own clinical affiliations.
 Requests to develop new clinical education sites must be submitted in writing to the Director of Clinical Education a minimum of 6 months in advance of placements.

 There are a limited number of positions.
 GA positions are awarded based on expertise and interest related to faculty research.
-GAs are awarded to first and second year students.

 Contact the ECU Housing Office at 252-328-4663.
 A number of students have their apartments to sub-lease for the first summer session.
 Check with the PT office for more information.